 As the layer next to your skin, the base layer needs to be comfortable and breathable.
 Whether you’re a first-time skier or skiing pro, you’re going to sweat.
 Unless you opt for a material that can wick moisture away from your skin, you’re destined to turn into a clammy, miserable mess.

 So, skip the cotton and instead choose a synthetic material or wool for base layer ski clothing.
-Also skip the bulky anything, as you’ll be layering other clothing items on top of the base layer.
-And, as previously noted, you don’t want to end up looking and feeling like a tractor-trailer truck.
+Also avoid anything bulky, as you’ll be layering other clothing items on top of the base layer.

 - Ski socks: No thick socks!
 Thin wool socks specifically designed for skiing do a better job for warmth and circulation.
 Merino wool is the way to go